scottkleinman/aeme/web/static/guidelines/05_The_text_Section/02_Highlighting_and_Decorative_Features/02_Rubricated_and_Color-Highlighted_Text.md

+# Rubricated and Color-Highlighted Text

-The following taxonomy of values is taken from the [*Piers Plowman Electronic Archive*](http://www3.iath.virginia.edu/seenet/piers/protocoltran.html).
+The following taxonomy of values is taken from the <a href="http://www3.iath.virginia.edu/seenet/piers/protocoltran.html" target="_blank">*Piers Plowman Electronic Archive*</a>.
 Longer but more human readable values proposed by AEME are given in brackets.

 | Feature  | PPEA Value | Proposed AEME Value |
 | ------------- | ------------- | ------------- |